SitecorePowerShell/Book/authoring-reports.md

 ![Configure rules for report](images/screenshots/reports-script-runtime-settings.png)

+Now you can specify that you want the action to only appear when the report is named "ListChildren".

 #### UI Elements

 The `Show-ListView` command provides the *Hide* parameter to control visibility of the UI elements.